 Sales Manager: friendly, persuasive, convincing

-2. Select a resume layout but not totally copy it.
-Personalize your resume.
-Employers will know if your resume is only a downloaded template and if you just filled in the blanks.
+Personalise it to make catchy resumes.
+Employers will know if your resume is only a downloaded template.
+It is obvious if you just filled in the blanks.

 Your text must seem professional.
-Use Arial, Calibri, Times New Roman, or Verdana and then utilize bold and italics to highlight the details.
+Use Arial, Calibri, Times New Roman, or Verdana.
+Then, use bold and italics to highlight the details.

-Save in Microsoft Words, PDF, and other formats.
-Save in your PC, USB, or cloud.
+Save in Microsoft Word, PDF, and other formats.
+Furthermore, save in your PC, USB, or cloud for backups.

-Creating a resume me be challenging, but what you really have to do it to put all the details you already have.
-Be genuine and highlight what you have to offer.
+Creating a resume may be challenging, but you really have to do it to put all the details you already have.
+So be genuine and highlight what you have to offer.